enisdenjo/graphql-ws/PROTOCOL.md

 Direction: **Client -> Server**

-Indicates that the client wants to initialise the connection with the server within the socket.
-This connection is **not** the actual WebSocket connection (which we call "socket"), but is rather a frame within the exiting socket asking the server to allow future GraphQL operation requests.
+Indicates that the client wants to establish a connection within the existing socket.
+This connection is **not** the actual WebSocket communication channel, but is rather a frame within it asking the server to allow future subscription operation requests.

-The client can specify additional `connectionParams` which are sent through the `payload` field in outgoing message.
+The client can specify additional `connectionParams` which are sent through the `payload` field in the outgoing message.

 The server must receive the connection initialisation message within the allowed waiting time specified in the `connectionInitWaitTimeout` parameter during the server setup.
-If the client does not request a connection within the allowed timeout, the server will close the socket with the close event: `4408: Connection initialisation timeout`.
+If the client does not request a connection within the allowed timeout, the server will terminate the socket with the close event: `4408: Connection initialisation timeout`.

 ```typescript
 interface ConnectionInitMessage {